How the CCP and Its Proxies Created a ‘World on Fire’: Col. John Mills

 China says, perfect, fine, we'll step in and take over.

-But the malign spirit, intent, terms and conditions of Belt and Road are extremely egregious, extremely abusive, and take advantage of countries that really don't know any better,
+But the malign spirit, intent, terms and conditions of Belt and Road are extremely egregious, extremely abusive, and take advantage of countries that really don't know any better, can't afford anything, and are willing to essentially surrender sovereignty to for short term a bridge, a port, something that they can't afford themselves.

-Well, it seems like they've developed this network now of deepwater ports that could be accessible by the Chinese Navy.
+Well, it seems like they've developed this network now of deep water ports that could be accessible by the Chinese Navy.

 I think that's very true.

-In Peru, you have a deep water port, which you have two Mexican ports that were greatly on the Pacific coast that were greatly developed with Chinese resources as alternatives also as a land bridge to the Panama Canal, but within Panama, a lot of attention there.
+Deepwater port, which you have two Mexican ports that were greatly on the Pacific coast that were greatly developed with Chinese resources as alternatives also as a land bridge to the Panama Canal, but within Panama.

 The Trump administration is focusing on really essentially squeezing the Chinese out because it is onerous.